hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 The Inline Link is only published as a component in Ember, there is no corresponding component in Figma.
 To achieve the same results, apply **text** and **color** styles from the [Foundations library](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=2130%3A2&t=6XBReWOxMRTiW1Iv-1) to your text.

 The Ember component inherits the styles of the text around it.
-Depending on the surrounding text the link style in Figma may need to be overridden from the published style of `Medium` to ensure that the link and body text are the same.
+Depending on the surrounding text the link style in Figma may need to be overridden to ensure that the link and body text are the same.

 - Text styles can be found under text styles `Body` or `Code`.
 - Color styles:
     - `Components / Link inline / Foreground / Primary`
     - `Components / Link inline / Foreground / Secondary`

 ## Color